PowerPCBuilder/guides/nas/how_to_set_up_synology_drive_server.md

 ---
-category: help for installation
+description: Synology Drive Server enables private cloud file synchronization across devices, offering control over permissions and file sharing.
+Setup involves updating DSM, installing the server, enabling synchronization, configuring access, and using the Drive Client on your PC or laptop.
+It's ideal for efficient, secure, and customizable file management for personal or team use.
 permalink: /nas/how_to_set_up_synology_drive_server/
+phase: Setup
 tags:
-- Synology Drive Server
+- Synology
-- NAS setup
 - Cloud storage
 - File synchronization
 - Synology DSM
 title: How to Set Up Synology Drive Server?
-description: Synology Drive Server enables private cloud file synchronization across devices, offering control over permissions and file sharing.
-Setup involves updating DSM, installing the server, enabling synchronization, configuring access, and using the Drive Client on your PC or laptop.
-It's ideal for efficient, secure, and customizable file management for personal or team use.
 ---
 ![](/assets/images/nas/how_to_set_up_synology_drive_server.jpeg)